mozilla/sumo-playstore-campaign/_articles/host.md

 ### Workflow

-* Introduction talk, why this work is important for Firefox in your region
+* <a href="https://docs.google.com/presentation/d/1sAtzmP6T7jgCCRIcPRfnXEAAiFVXCns2l1Q_zv1IPDE/edit?usp=sharing"> Introduction talk</a>, why this work is important for Firefox in your region
-* Ask the attendees to watch this video (REPLACEME) to understand how the tool works
+* Ask the attendees to watch this <a href="https://www.youtube.com/watch?v=fJoC17w3lRY&feature=youtu.be">video</a> to understand how the tool works
 * Participants go and log in to the Firefox for Android support tool and follow the instructions there.
 * Keep doing the awesome work and make Firefox better!